 How can HR teams improve their interactive process?

-50% of the HR professionals we surveyed in the 2023 Pregnant Workers Fairness Act Readiness Survey either had no formal accommodation processes in place or had just a few processes.
-Many responded that they relied primarily on spreadsheets, email reminders, and disparate apps.
+50% of the HR professionals we surveyed in the 2023 Pregnant Workers Fairness Act Readiness Survey either had no formal accommodation processes in place or had just a few processes but relied primarily on spreadsheets, email reminders, and disparate apps.

-With all these expected incoming accommodations requests, employers need to think about how they can create a standardized, efficient, and thorough interactive process.
-AbsenceSoft’s accommodation management platform allows HR teams to manage all steps of the interactive process in-house to ensure a cohesive and compliant employee experience.
+With all these expected incoming accommodations requests, employers need to think about how they can create a better accommodation and interactive process now that PWFA is in effect.
+AbsenceSoft’s acommodations platform allows HR teams to manage all steps of the interactive process in-house to ensure a cohesive and compliant employee experience.

 Here are some other ways that accommodation software can improve your interactive process:

 Accommodation software gives employees a clear and discrete place to go when they need to request accommodation.
-AbsenceSoft’s employee self-service portal can be embedded into your company’s website so that employees have easy access to requesting an accommodation anytime, anywhere – making your accommodation process simple, straightforward and private.
+AbsenceSoft’s Employee Self-Service (ESS) portal can be embedded into your company’s website so that employees have easy access to requesting an accommodation anytime, anywhere – making your accommodation process simple, straightforward and private.